 This can also work by asking yourself before you go to sleep the same questions, and then you may get the answer upon awakening, or you may even dream about it.

-It is much easier when riding a bike to be traveling downhill, rather then pumping those pedals up the hill.
+It is much easier when riding a bike to be traveling downhill, rather than pumping those pedals up the hill.
 This is rather obvious.

 But what is not so obvious is that we have the exact same situation in life.
 When we know what we desire, and that desire is in alignment with our True Purpose in life, then we are traveling downhill and picking up speed all the time.

 On the other hand, when we allow ourselves to take random actions based on reacting to people and events in our lives, we are then putting in a lot of effort as we pedal uphill in life.
 The choice is ours and over time our awareness increases to the point of taking the road of thinking on purpose.

-May your ride through life be both enjoyable and with the least amount of effort!
+May your ride through life be both enjoyable with the least amount of effort!